-Umpires, Referees and Sports Officials officiate at competitive athletic or sporting events.
+Umpires, Referees and Other Sports Officials officiate at competitive athletic or sporting events.
 Detect infractions of rules and decide penalties according to established regulations.
 Includes all sporting officials, referees, and competition judges.

 - Officiate at sporting events, games, or competitions, to maintain standards of play and to ensure that game rules are observed.